 Paver stone is colloquially referred to simply as “pavers,” and is one of the most common outdoor building materials.
-If you have paver stone on your property, knowing how to properly eanean and maintain is essential to ensuring that it lasts as long as possible.
+If you have paver stones on your property, knowing how to properly clean and maintain them is essential to ensuring they lasts as long as possible.
 Rather than letting the elements destroy your paver stone, you need to contact a professional stone sealer today.

 Paver Stone Basics

 Paver stone is made using a combination of concrete and a coloring agent of choice.
 Then, the mixture is poured into block-like formations, resembling bricks, which can then be arranged in a variety of patterns.
 Over time, paver stones are used to make beautiful mosaics in driveways and are also popular for outdoor walkways, patios, roads, and other outdoor surfaces.